POeticPotatoes/POeticPotatoes/README.md

 # Hi, I’m @POeticPotatoes!
+I'm a dude in Singapore (born in 2001)

 I’ve worked extensively with Java and C# in building backend REST API's with Spring and Azure Functions.
 I've also worked on Angular in Typescript for several frontend projects.
+Other languages I've used include Python, C++ and Javascript.

-I began learning Java in 2019 by writing minecraft plugins with the Spigot library, and am currently a software engineering intern at SuccessIT where I'm designing, building deploying and managing both backend and frontend services.
+Whie I've been doing programming-related-work since 2011, I began using Java in 2019 by writing minecraft plugins with the Spigot library, and am currently a software engineering intern at SuccessIT where I'm designing, building deploying and managing both backend and frontend services.

-Most of my projects for my company have bee deployed on Azure Cloud with services including Composite Search, Static Web Apps, Azure Functions, App Services and more.
+Most of my projects for my company have been deployed on Azure Cloud with services including Composite Search, Static Web Apps, Azure Functions, App Services and more.

 Things I plan to work on (personal projects):
 - I recently installed Arch Linux and intend to post any config files for my setup (mainly qtile)